meridianarc/griptape-docs/docs/tutorial/installation-and-setup.md

 When prompted, select `vue` for both options. (you are free to `vue.ts` as it is supported, but doing that will result in code that differs from this tutorial)

-First things first, let's add the griptape module
+🛹 GRIPTAPE 🛹
 ```bash
 yarn add @stakeordie/griptape-vue.js
 ```

-And then make some small but important changes to the core application files:
+Open the project in your favorite editor and make some some small but important changes to the core application files:

 **vite.config.js**
 ```javascript {4,9-14}